 Home Projects

 If you are planning to install a rainwater harvesting system on your property or your neighbor’s property, the time you spend planning, shopping and executing counts towards Texas Waters Specialist Service.
-While it does not qualify for TMN Service, it does qualify for TWS and you enter it the hours in the same way: go to to VMS, enter the date and time and describe your service.
-Use this code to report your service:
+While it does not qualify for TMN Service, it does qualify for TWS and you enter it the hours in the same way:

-And remember, if you are creating a rainwater catchment system in Kerr County, you can go to UGRA to request reimbursement for up to $500.
+Remember, if you are creating a rainwater catchment system in Kerr County, you can go to UGRA to request reimbursement for up to $500.
 You will have to fill out a form and present your receipts.

 Creating Healthy Habitats

 As always, any work you do to create healthy habitats in aquatic or riparian areas counts for Texas Waters Specialist Service.
 That means that work in pollinator gardens which are located in riparian areas counts.
-Improvements to aquatic habitats also qualify.
-Just remember that when you enter your service in VMS you will need to scroll down and check the block for Texas Waters Specialist and fully describe the work you did.
+It is important to make sure you include information about the location being in a riparian area.

 Resources